Chemist Insight Is First-Class Data

 A bad tool tells you what you want to hear.
 A good tool makes your rationale sweat.

 Blaise is designed to pressure-test molecules using the logic a medicinal chemist would apply if they had infinite time and perfect recall.
+It surfaces likely failure modes early and forces trade-offs into the open.
+Crucially, it ties those objections back to data, not vibes, making the word “no” defensible rather than political.

+Blaise is not there to out-imagine chemists.
 It is there to help them do the thing that actually moves programmes forward: killing weak ideas quickly, cleanly, and for the right reasons.

 Generative models expand chemical space.
 Blaise constrains it.